-Statistics for this report have been collected from the following sources for the years 2019-2021:
+Statistics for this report have been collected from the following sources for the years 2020-2022:

-- State of Israel - Jerusalem Center Campus Security Authorities (CSAs) - Jerusalem Center Security Office (JCSO) - BYU's compliance hotline (a confidential, anonymous hotline operated by EthicsPoint)
+- Jerusalem Center Campus Security Authorities (CSAs) (described later in this report) - Jerusalem Center Security Office (JCSO) - BYU's compliance hotline (a confidential, anonymous hotline operated by EthicsPoint)

-The crime statistics in the following tables, which are categorized using the Federal Bureau of Investigation's (FBI's) Uniform Crime Reporting Program (UCR) definitions, contain the number of crimes reported for each category of criminal offenses for a three-year period.
-These categories include hate crimes, Violence Against Women Act (VAWA) offenses, arrests, and disciplinary referrals.
-Together the crimes in these four categories are referred to as Clery Act Crimes.
-Appendix A contains the definitions for all Clery Act Crimes.
+The crime statistics in the following crime statistics tables contain the number of crimes reported for each category of criminal offenses for a three-year period.
+Appendix B contains the definitions for all Clery Act Crimes.